-Baystate Medical Center nurse resident Lauryn Cronin, RN, found the secret to being an excellent nurse by watching Khristine Morin, RN, a member of the hospital’s Rapid Response Team.
+Baystate Medical Center nurse resident Lauryn Cronin found the secret to being an excellent nurse by watching Khristine Morin, a member of the hospital’s Rapid Response Team.

-Cronin says Morin’s calm and approachable demeanor in answering her many new grad questions has helped her become a better nurse.
+Cronin said Morin’s calm and approachable demeanor in answering her many new grad questions has helped her become a better nurse.

 Morin, a nurse for 17 years, works in a fast-paced environment, assisting in time critical situations to save a patient’s life.
 She also teaches and mentors nurses, interns and residents.
 That’s how Cronin – who remembers how nervous and apprehensive she was during her first experiences as a nurse at Baystate – was first introduced to Morin.

 Letter of praise